MattCzyr/AcademyJavaLessons/outline.md

 Be sure to provide examples of what situations are appropriate for using each data structure, and why using one may be preferable to another (i.e. using a hash table instead of a map).
+Also, show students an appropriate way to iterate through a map, as it will be necessary for the project.

 ### Project
 Students will create a phone book program using a map to store pairs of names